 Canon Immigrant: To Marvel's 616 universe.
-It is unknown whether the Angela that debuted in Marvel Comics is the same one in Spawn, as she says she was involuntarily pulled into the Marvel Universe from her own, though no details of her home dimension are given.
+It is unknown whether the Angela that debuted in Marvel Comics is the same one in Spawn, as she says she was involuntarily pulled into the Marvel Universe from her own, though very few details of her home dimension have been given.

 Chainmail Bikini: A metal bra and panties are all the armor she needs to hunt demons.